 QCCL works towards a society in which the human rights enshrined in such documents as the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which Australia is signatory, are enjoyed by all Queenslanders and indeed Australian citizens.

 - Be vigilant in matters affecting civil liberties and to safeguard and develop respect for human rights and freedoms

 - Provide information about threats to, and the abuse of, rights and liberties and to foster the study of legal and human rights

 - Seek solutions to problems related to civil liberties, including prison reform, censorship and rights of minority groups

 - Provide, when necessary, neutral observers at marches and demonstrations

 QCCL performs the following activities:

-We also encourage members to get involved and take action to further develop public awareness of civil liberties issues that affect us all.
+- We encourage members to get involved and take action to raise awareness of civil liberties issues that affect us all